rajneesh069/DSA/README.md

 ```

-- Depending on the question, you might need to change the way how nodes are stored, don't just stick to the original order, improvise if need, like in case of symmetric trees.
+- Depending on the question, you might need to change the way how nodes are stored, don't just stick to the original order, improvise if need be, like in the case of symmetric trees.

 ```java
 package leetcode;